Fred Hemmings "2009 Surf Pioneer"

 Surf Champion, surf promoter and politician

-Hemmings would later focus on business and politics.
-In 1984 he accepted a seat on the Denver Broncos' NFL Board of Directors and was elected to Hawaii's House of Representatives.
-In 2000 he was elected to the state senate.
+Also a avid paddler, Hemmings would go on to focus on business and politics.
+In 1984, he accepted a seat on the Board of Directors for the Denver Broncos' N.F.L. team.
+Hemmings was elected to Hawaii's House of Representatives from 1984 through 1990.
+In 2000, he was elected to the state Senate, where he went on to serve as Senate Minority Leader from 2002 to 2010.